Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

 class of service (CLOS) configuration.

 The user can configure up to 4 class of service configurations.
-Each CLOS group configuration allows definitions of parameters, which affects how the frequency can be limited and power is distributed.
+Each CLOS group configuration allows definitions of parameters, which affects how the woke frequency can be limited and power is distributed.
 Each CPU core can be tied to a class of service and hence an associated priority.
 The granularity is at core level not at per CPU level.